Irish Philosophy in the Age of Berkeley

 Papers presented at the conference will be published as part of the Royal Institute of Philosophy Supplements series, Cambridge University Press.

-Participants and attendees may also be interested in attending Berkeleian Minds: Will and Understanding, to be held at York University 2 and 3 April.
-Contact John Blechl (email@example.com) for more information.
+Participants and attendees may also be interested in attending Berkeleian Minds: Will and Understanding, to be held at the University of York on 2 and 3 April.

 Support for this conference is provided by the Royal Institute of Philosophy and the Mind Association, in association with the Trinity Long Room Hub Making Ireland Research Theme and the Department of Philosophy, Trinity College Dublin.